ashnchiquita/BNMO-Tubes-Alstrukdat/README.md

-# BNMO
+# BNMO Cooking Game Simulator

-Tugas Besar Alstrukdat IF2110
+### Tugas Besar IF2110 Algoritma dan Struktur Data 2022/2023
+### Created by Group H of K2 IF'21

+## About BNMO Cooking Game Simulator
 BNMO is a robot game owned by Indra and Doni.
 Therefore, Indra asked for help from BNMO and Doni to help prepare this special dinner.
 However, there is a problem.
 BNMO doesn't know how to cook and Doni can't help with the preparations because of something else.
 BNMO cannot learn from youcub videos because BNMO is a computer so the easiest thing to do is to make a simulation program for BNMO to emulate.
 Therefore, Doni asks for your help to develop this simulation program.

-BNMO is CLI (Command Line Interface) Game that we made using c language.
+BNMO is CLI (Command Line Interface) Game that we made using C language.
 This game includes a lot of data structure and also Abstract Data Types that we made ourself.
-Some of them are Stack, Queue, Linked list, and many more.
+Some of them are Stack, Priority Queue, Tree, and many more.
 The purpose of the game is to food cooking simulation from raw ingredients to dish.

 ## Setup

-- If you're in windows based, install GNU Compiler (GCC) and set the PATH (Because UNIX already have the gcc installed by the first place).
+- If you use Windows-based OS, you must install GNU Compiler (GCC) and set the PATH.
-- If you're in UNIX based just follow the Usage instruction.

-## Usage
+- If you use UNIX-based OS, you can compile the program directly (see instructions below).

+## How To Compile Program?

 1. Clone this repository
 2. If you want to edit the configuration file, it is inside `config/config.txt`
-3. If you ran the program, it is inside `main.c`
+3. If you want to compile this program, type this inside your terminal `gcc main.c ./adt/source/makanan.c ./adt/source/charmachine.c ./adt/source/wordmachine.c ./adt/source/time.c ./adt/source/config.c ./adt/source/commands.c ./adt/source/simulator.c ./adt/source/point.c ./adt/source/prioqueue.c ./adt/source/tree.c ./adt/source/tree_ext.c ./adt/source/matrix.c ./adt/source/stack.c ./adt/source/notif.c ./adt/source/set.c ./adt/source/kulkas.c  -o driver -lm`

+## How To Run Program?
+After compiling, you can run the program by running the executable file.
+Type `./driver` inside your terminal and have fun playing BNMO Cooking Game Simulator!

-## Features Done
+## Finished Features

-- Main menu
-- Initiation
+- Initiation (splash screen, START and EXIT command, all txt files configuration)
 - Simulator
 - Food
 - Recipe
 - Inventory
-- Ordering groceries and Delivery
+- Command to order food and Delivery
+- Map
-- Food processing
+- Food Processing
-- Time mechanism
+- Time Mechanism
-- Command includes (UNDO, REDO, CATALOG, COOKBOOK)
+- Others: UNDO, REDO, CATALOG, COOKBOOK, HELP
-- Validation and Error Handling
+- Command Parser, Validation, and Error Handling
 - Notification
-- All the bonus includes refrigerator, food processing time, and food recommendation.
+- Bonus: Refrigerator
+- Bonus: Food processing time
+- Bonus: Food recommendation

+## Unfinished Features
+- Bonus: Auto BNMO

-## Member List:
+## Members List:

 | Nama                           |   NIM    |                                                   Workload management                                                   |
 | ------------------------------ | :------: | :---------------------------------------------------------------------------------------------------------------------: |